cuisine-wp/wp-table-migrations/README.md

 `composer require chefduweb/wp-table-migrations`

-After you have all the files you need to install cuisine like a regular WordPress plugin:
+After you have all the files you need to install wp-table-migrations like a regular WordPress plugin:

 1. move the files to wp-content/plugins
 2. get into the WordPress admin and go to plugins